 - Communications: how are you communicating with your current users, and what value are you adding beyond core functions and features?
 How can you tweak aspects of content and communications as part of the UX/CX to increase retention or make it easier for people to share your product with others?
 The key here is to build communities that result in user-generated content that drives higher retention and virality.

-Importantly, testing hypotheses must originate from first principles: it's crucial to remember the value and pain points you're building your solution to solve and bring measurement back to key results, including CAC to LTV.
+Importantly, testing hypotheses must originate from first principles: it's crucial to remember the value and pain points you're building your solution to solve and bring measurement back to key results, including LTV to CAC.

 Further, in the product/engineering process, to ensure the product makes steady improvements in R and K, a significant fraction of the bandwidth of the product/engineering team needs to be dedicated to building, deploying, and measuring the R and K experiments.
-One single experiment might not give you the improvements you were hoping for, but a large enough collection of well-thought-out experiments will.
+One single experiment might not give you the improvements you were hoping for, but a large enough collection of well-thought-out experiments will ... at least statistically.

 R+K in action...